MrAkash920/Spotify-Clone/README.md

 ## Acknowledgements 🙏

-- Special thanks to [Name of an Artist] for the awesome music used in this demo.
+- Special thanks to #Arijit Singh for the awesome music used in this demo.

 ## Contact Us 📧

 If you have any questions, suggestions, or just want to chat about music, feel free to reach out to us at [snghakashcu@gmail.com](mailto:singhakashcu@gmail.com).

-## Stay in the Groove with VibeVault! 🎧🕺
+## Stay in the Groove with VibesVault! 🎧🕺

-VibeVault is here to make your music experience enjoyable and hassle-free.
+VibesVault is here to make your music experience enjoyable and hassle-free.
 Give it a try and turn up the volume on your music vibes today!

 [![GitHub stars](https://img.shields.io/github/stars/MrAkash920/VibesVault.svg?style=social)](https://github.com/MrAkash920/VibesVault/stargazers)

-*Made with ❤️ by [Your Name]*
+*Made with ❤️ by Akash Singh*